mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 the complete mails will be saved to this directory.

-Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory.
-But this means that only one email will be retrieved per mailbox every time bug_report_mail.php is executed
+Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory

 If you'd like to use the Mail Reporter but don't save the whole message for making the sender's address available, disable the sender of the email in